Meet Alex Caspero

 To prevent the strawberries from clumping together in the batter, I recommend coating them with a little flour before adding to the dry ingredients.
 The flour coating helps evenly distribute the strawberries throughout the scones so you get more strawberry flavor in every bite.

 Don’t forget that lemon glaze.
-Man, I could drink that stuff.
+Wow, I could drink that stuff.
 It’s perfectly tart and complements the scones beautifully.
 It’s also what transforms these strawberry scones into strawberry lemonade ones.

 These scones will keep for about 2-3 days.
 To have fresh scones whenever the moment strikes, they freeze well.
 These are the directions I use on how to freeze scones.